ucsd-cse11-w24/cse11-pa1-starter/README.md

 Your submission will be in a few parts.

 1. First, in the form of a PDF writeup demonstrating your setup.
-You can find a template for the writeup [TODO link to Google Docs] [here](https://docs.google.com/document/d/1wGIw0DH433jikfImoTUZZGMU9kTOzIf3/edit?usp=sharing&ouid=101937787285726759641&rtpof=true&sd=true).
-You will submit the PDF you create Please submit your writeup to the [PA1 PDF assignment](FILL).
+You can find a [template for the writeup here](https://docs.google.com/document/d/1wGIw0DH433jikfImoTUZZGMU9kTOzIf3/edit?usp=sharing&ouid=101937787285726759641&rtpof=true&sd=true).
+You will submit a PDF you create by filling in and downloading this document as PDF.
+Please submit your writeup to the [PA1 PDF assignment](FILL).
 2. Second, in the form of a code submission of your program with the methods you wrote for part two, at [PA1 code gradescope assignment](FILL).

 To get your work graded, come to any [remote help hours session](https://ucsd-cse11-f21.github.io/staff-and-help.html) after submitting both Gradescope assignments.
 A tutor will grade and give you feedback on your work live, and tell you anything you need to fix to get full credit.